cambridge-ceu/csd3/systems/setup.md

     ${mydocker}/dockerd-rootless-setuptool.sh install
     ```

     The process is modified slightly for the module.
-The use of ~/.subuid and ~/.subgid get around the error messages,
+The use of ~/.subuid and ~/.subgid gets around the error messages,

     ```
     ########## BEGIN ##########